 When committee assignments were being made, I specifically requested a position on the House Natural Resources Committee.
 I am committed to helping Congress strike a balance for wise management of our public lands and resources.
 Protecting private property rights and state sovereignty and preserving our western heritage are among my chief priorities on the committee.
 I will also fight to protect the livelihoods of public land users while ensuring that we are responsible stewards of our natural resources.
 I am confident that the principles of multiple-use and protecting our environment can go hand-in-hand.
 To this, I have brought together several key state and national stakeholder groups, the Utah Congressional Delegation, Utah Governor Herbert and Lt.
-Governor Bell, as well as state and local leaders to establish a framework for a better and more collaborative process that will give greater certainty to the way public lands are manged and used.
+Governor Cox, as well as state and local leaders to establish a framework for a better and more collaborative process that will give greater certainty to the way public lands are manged and used.
 To read more about the Public Lands Initiative, click here.

 - The federal government owns roughly 660 million acres in the United States.